PLAYER'S RESPONSIBILITIES: RULES

 A.Since C had not been appointed as a marker by the Committee and there were no exceptional circumstances, A and B should be disqualified under Rule 6-6b.

 Marker Disappears with Competitor's Score Card

-Q.In a stroke-play event, competitors were instructed to return their score cards at the scoreboard.
-Unbeknownst to a competitor, his marker leaves the course hastily at the end of the round and does not report to the scoreboard.
-He takes the competitor's score card with him.
+Q.In a stroke-play event, a competitor's marker leaves the course at the end of the round and takes the competitor's score card with him.
 What should the Committee do?